What is our rehabilitation service?

 Specific rehabilitation programmes

-We also offer rehab programmes that are tailored to specific conditions such as balance issues and falls, cardiac illnesses or neurological conditions.
+We offer specialised rehabilitation programmes tailored to specific conditions such as balance issues and falls, cardiac illnesses, neurological conditions, and recovery from COVID-19.

 Balance can deteriorate for a variety of reasons.
 Our specially trained physiotherapist will review your falls history, help to identify the cause and provide a program specific to your needs.
 The physiotherapist will identify specific muscle groups that are weak or tight.
 They will prescribe exercises to strengthen your muscles, increase your flexibility and improve your balance and agility.
 As with all exercises, your chances of recovery are greater if you stick to the home exercise programme and bring them into your daily routine.